JurrivhLeon/JurrivhLeon.github.io/_posts/2023-07-12-RCT-and-obs.md

 </p>

 **Remark.**
 + Minimizing the negative entropy ensures that the empirical distribution of calibration weights is not too far away from the uniform distribution.
-The balancing constraint requires that the weighted mean of $\mathrm{g}$ in RCT sample is equal to the mean in the observational sample, as an estimator of $\mathbb{E}[g(X)].$
+The balancing constraint requires that the weighted mean of $\mathbf{g}$ in RCT sample is equal to the mean in the observational sample, as an estimator of $\mathbb{E}[\mathbf{g}(X)].$
 + Analogous to the AIPSW estimator, an augmented calibration weighting (ACW) estimator can be constructed cby combining CW and plug-in g-formula.

 ## References